-This page is specifically for a couple people (including myself) who are working Layla Saad’s free “Me and White Supremacy” 28-day program this February.
+This page is specifically for a couple people (including myself) who are working Layla Saad’s free “Me and White Supremacy” 28-day program this February (and onward –obviously this is more work than can be done in a month).
 She often references resources that are readily available in the Googleverse, but for the purposes of collecting these and revisiting as needed, I’m compiling some resources here.

 If you’re doing this at the same time as me, you will watch this page grow as I try to make the resources list more complete.
 Please comment, message me directly on social media, or email me through the contact form here to add items to this list.
 Please make sure any learning resources you want to suggest are created by BIPOC (Black / Indigenous / People of Color).

 I was going to start a free blog for this, but I wanted to make sure all this was in one page, for ease of access.
 The reason I’ve chosen to put this material on this digital property is because I often passingly reference inequity and racism in drug-related incarcerations.
 If you stumble across this page and have not started this anti-white-supremacy work in earnest, it’s your lucky day!
 Right now happens to be the perfect time to begin.

 This free workbook includes video resources.
 Don’t skip a word; all of it is important.